 The pagan cathedral, known locally as Calliagh Berra’s House, sits at an altitude of 1894ft in south Armagh, commanding a spectacular 360° view of a wide swath of Ireland.
 From the Wicklow Mts. to the Leitrim Hills, and from Slemish Mt. to the neighbouring Mournes, penitents then and now are rewarded for their climb with stunning scenery and the privilege of entering a granite Temple dedicated to an ancient fertility cult.

 Calliagh’s House, built around 5000 years ago, was used consistently as a major place of worship for more than 1500 years.
 It is a Passage Temple, as opposed to a Passage Tomb, as it was not used for interment, and served as a granite representation of the womb of the Dark Goddess of Winter.
-The male principle of the Sun, believed to be named Tara (originating in the Scythian pantheon) was drawn into the structure during the solstice alignment, which is still witnessed today.
+The male principle of the Sun (and thunder?), possibly named for a version of Targitai/Tara, originating in the Scythian/Sarmatian pantheon, was drawn into the structure during the solstice alignment, which is still witnessed today with the setting winter sun.

 As the ancient climate cooled by as much as 2°C and the great pine forests began to disappear, conditions for the superstitious populace continued to worsen.
 Such drastic events led to a spate of building of such structures throughout the northern half of our island.
 Sacrifices were made, becoming ever more powerful as the supplicants grew desperate.
 The greatest offering of all was that of human life and so, in pathetic hope, lives were taken, their ashes placed on the altar set into the rear recess, symbolizing new life fertilized by the rays of the encroaching sun.